Code-Institute-Submissions/artneto-Eshopper_AugResub/README.md

 ### Creating an account

-I've created my own personal account, along with the superuser account (/admin).
-Confirm authentication  worked as expected.
+Along with the superuser account (/admin), I've made a personal account for myself.
+Verify that authentication went smoothly.

 ### Logging in to an account

-Several attempts to Log In and Log Out were performed.
-Worked as expected.
+There were several attempts to log in and out.
+It performed as intended.

 ### Add | Remove a product from cart

-Plenty of testing was done to ensure that each product can be added and remove from the cart.
-Works as expected.
+The ability of each product to be added to and removed from the cart has been thoroughly tested.
+Functions as intended.

 ### Add | Comment in the products details

-Comments can be added by admin and other users logged in the website.
+Administrators and other users who are logged in to the website can add comments.